qpAndri59/Office-All-In-One-Fast-Deployment-Online-Installer/README.md

 **Lightweight, portable, and intelligent** Deploy Microsoft Office to hundreds of computers in minutes.
 No more searching for XML variables, no more command‑line headaches.
 Just plug, click, and go.

+Made with love by Andreea Mirela, EU citizen.

 ---

 ## 📄 License